KxSystems/docs/docs/wp/disaster-floods/index.md

 : This dataset extracted features using the current rainfall values for a short period of time after after an event.
 Data from the `Ungauged basin` and `Gauged basin` were also included.
 This dataset is used when weather predictions are available for locations along with historical stream height information.

-The reason that these three datasets were chosen, was to reflect how this model could be used in a real world scenario.
+The reason that these three datasets were chosen, was to reflect how this model could be used in a real-world scenario.
 For the `Perfect Forecasts` dataset, we assume that future forecasted rainfall is available for the location, however in some applications, this future rainfall prediction cannot always be given with certainty, which is when the `Gauged basin` or `Ungauged basin` datasets could be used.
-The `Gauged basin` dataset is suitable for stream sites that have historical stream height data recoreded over a period of time.
+The `Gauged basin` dataset is suitable for stream sites that have historical stream height data recorded over a period of time.
 When predicting on new sites that do not have this historical data or future rainfall predictions available, the `Gauged basin` dataset is applicable.

 To obtain these features, the `addFeat` function was used.
 This enabled features pertaining to previous information to be extracted.
 This previous information included the past rainfall and stream height values during a set period of time before an event.
 Windowed features were also added using this function.
 These window features provided a summary of how certain values changed, such as rainfall or stream height, over a fixed window of time.
 Windowed features were included, as knowing how fast the rainfall is accumulating in an area along with how the stream height is changing before an event can have a major inpact on predicting if a flood will occur. `addFeat` takes the following arguments as inputs: